BlaBlaCar: Acquisition

+In April 2021, the company acquired Octobus, a Ukrainian company that develops software for bus operators to manage their finances and ticket sales.

+In March 2023, the company acquired Klaxit, a French startup enabling carpools on work commutes.

 Funding

 In 2009, the company raised €600,000 from the founders and their friends and family.

 In June 2010, Comuto raised €1.25 million from ISAI run by Jean-David Chamboredon.

 In January 2012, Comuto raised €7.5 million from Accel Partners, ISAI and Cabiedes & Partners to develop its activities in Europe.

 In July 2014, BlaBlaCar raised US$100 million from Index Ventures.
-In September 2015, the company raised another USD $200 million, primarily from Insight Venture Partners, in a round that valued the company at $1.6 billion.
+In September 2015, the company raised US$200 million, primarily from Insight Venture Partners, in a round that valued the company at $1.6 billion.

 In April 2021, BlaBlaCar raised $115 million.

+Critics

+In March 2022, BlaBlaCar announced the suspension of investments in its Russian subsidiary due to the geopolitical situation.
+The company halted all financial flows between its headquarters and the Russian unit, isolating the Russian operations from the rest of the company and ceasing all development plans in the country.
+Despite these measures, BlaBlaCar's Russian platform continues to function under the independent management of its local team, maintaining existing services for users.